Clicky

 A two-inch gap from the shirt’s armhole to your armpit is best when the arm is straightened.

-Sometimes, too small armholes can look appealing; still, avoid going too extreme.
-They can easily get sweaty and have wrinkles due to close contact with the skin.
+Sometimes, too-small armholes can look appealing; still, avoid going too extreme.
+They can easily get sweaty, causing discomfort due to close contact with the skin.

-Big armholes are even a more significant problem.
-These armholes will be saggy and appear as wings when you lift your arms.
+On the other hand, big armholes look saggy and appear as wings when you move your arms.

 Tapered Dress Shirt Sleeve Fit

 The ideal sleeve fit has two components.
-The first is from shoulder to elbow and the other from elbow to wrist.
+The first part is from shoulder to elbow, and the other is from elbow to wrist.

-This tapered sleeve is both comfortable and visually appealing.
-But you’ll rarely find such perfect tapering with any off-the-rack shirt.
+Tapered shirt sleeves are both comfortable and visually appealing.
+But you’ll rarely find such perfect tapering with off-the-rack shirts.

 In contrast, heavy sleeve attachment to your arm in the biceps area will indicate tight sleeves.

-Most commonly, gentlemen go with tight sleeves that show the arm.
-Lean gentlemen might get away with tight sleeves, but bulky men must avoid these.
+Most men go with tight sleeves that show the arm.
+Lean gentlemen might get away with such tight sleeves, but bulky men must avoid these.

-Similarly, the sleeves can be extra-wide too.
+Similarly, most ill-fitting shirt sleeves are wider.
 Again, there will be wrinkles and bunching of fabric towards the wrist, so the sleeve will start to weigh down.

 The Sleeve Length Ends at the Break of Your Wrist